mahfuztbt/Software-Training-SOFT3N0060/README.md

 # Online shop
 ## We are working on it
+## update
+- admin can add product 30.09.2021
+- customer can register, login, and change password 01.10.2021
 ### for now static page is complete for this website, some screenshot in below